borkinc/Bork/README.md

 * Understand the use of the E-R model for database application design.
 * Gain experience by implementing applications using layers of increasing complexity and fairly complex data structures.
 Gain further experience with Web programming concepts including REST and HTTP.

-### Phase I
-In this phase there is **no interaction** with the database server!
-Interactions with the server will be made with Postman.
- - [x] E-R model, illustrating the data to be stored in the site.
- - [x] Register a user
- - [x] Login with a user
- - [x] Create dummy chat group
- - [x] Add user to contacts list based on name, last name, and either phone or email
- - [x] Add a contact to a chat group
- - [x] Remove a user from chat group
- - [x] Remove a user from the contacts list
- - [x] Remove a chat group (only the owner of said chat may execute this operation)
- - [x] Post photo and message to a chat group.
-The message may include hashtags
- - [x] See the photo, the original message that came with the photo, and any replies
- - [x] Like/Dislike a photo
- - [x] Reply to messages

- #### Optional
- - [ ] Post a video to a group
- - [x] Run application from the cloud (Heroku, AWS, etc)
- - [ ] Run on a mobile phone

 ## Installation
 Must have installed **Python3.6**